syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataForm/Working-with-DataForm.md

 ![Loading data form with dictionary in Xamarin.iOS DataForm](SfDataForm_images/DataFormDictionary.png)

-Here, data form is loaded with field from dictionary.
+By default, the value will be shown in editor by getting it from the dictionary.

 #### Handling reading and writing value to and from data object